Weight loss surgery

 - Surgical Weight Loss Center at University of Colorado Hospital in metro Denver is designated as an Accredited Comprehensive Center with Adolescent Qualifications, recognized by the (MBSAQIP) Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program by the American College of Surgeons (ACS), and holds center of excellence designations from Aetna®, Anthem® Blue Cross and Blue Shield (Blue Distinction Center Plus), Cigna® and Optum® (UnitedHealthcare®).

-- Longs Peak Hospital in Longmont, Colorado offers the only bariatric surgery program in Boulder County.
-Our program is actively working with MBSAQIP in order to establish accreditation as a center of excellence in bariatric surgery.
+- Surgical Clinic at Longs Peak Medical Center – Longmont, Colorado offers the only bariatric surgery program in Boulder County.
+Our program is accredited by MBSAQIP as a center of excellence in bariatric surgery.

 Weight loss procedures we offer